berkesayin/shopping-app-microservices/CONTRIBUTING.md

 # Contributing

+### eCommerce App

-The `shopping app` is designed using `Microservices` architecture and `API Gateway` pattern.
+- The `shopping app` is designed using `Microservices` architecture and `API Gateway` pattern.

-`iyipay-java` API client developed by `iyzico` is integrated and used for the project at the `payment` service.
+- `iyipay-java` API client developed by `iyzico` is integrated and used for the project at the `payment` service.

-And `Elastic's sample eCommerce data` is used for `orders`, `products` and `search` functionalities.
+- `Elastic's sample eCommerce data` is used for `orders`, `products` and `search` functionalities.

-Refer to the [Documentation](https://github.com/berkesayin/shopping-app-microservices/blob/master/README.md) section to setup and run project.
+- Refer to the [Documentation](https://github.com/berkesayin/shopping-app-microservices/blob/master/README.md) section to setup and run project.

 ### Contributing